freedomofkeima/messenger-maid-chan/docs/setup.rst

    $ screen -R redis # use screen
    $ ... # run Redis in background

 4. ChatterBot 0.8.X has dropped support for simple JSON storage because of performance issues.
 Depending on your choice, you need to have either SQLite or MongoDB  and modify `maidchan/config.py` accordingly.
-Alternatively, you can set `IS_CHATTERBOT_ENABLED` flag to `False` in `maidchan/config.py` to disable chatbot feature
+Alternatively, you can set `IS_CHATTERBOT_ENABLED` flag to `False` in `maidchan/config.py` to disable chatbot feature.

 5. It is recommended to use `virtualenv` for running Python code.
 After that, you need to install all dependencies which are specified in `requirements.txt`.